Ajiboyetosin/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of a currentworking directory
+display the contents list of your directory